MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/warehousing/load-has-active-appo.md

 ## Cause

-Active appointments for the load exist with a related appoint rule that requires driver check-in.
+Active appointments for the load exist, such as a rule that requires driver check-in.
 Therefore, the load is currently in a state where shipment confirmation fails.

 ## Resolution